bioprojects/JARBS-GNR/README.md

 The following figures were created using the custom codes as explained below
 - Fig. 7: Geographical distribution of blaIMP-1, blaIMP-6, and blaNDM genes stratified by replicon type and species carrying the plasmids.

-- Fig. S23: Relationship between specimen sources, STs, and the number of strains harboring a blaIMP-1 or blaIMP-6 gene.
+- Supplementary Figure 27-28: Relationship between specimen sources, STs, and the number of strains harboring a blaIMP-1 or blaIMP-6 gene.

-- Fig. S24: Region, species, antimicrobial susceptibility profiles, replicon type, plasmid size, and resistance genes detected across the complete sequences of plasmids harboring
-  (a) blaIMP-1 and (b) blaIMP-6, respectively
+- Supplementary Figure 29-30: Region, species, antimicrobial susceptibility profiles, replicon type, plasmid size, and resistance genes detected across the complete sequences of plasmids harboring blaIMP-1 and blaIMP-6, respectively

-- Fig. S25: Relationship between replicon type and plasmid size for the complete sequences of plasmids harboring blaIMP-1, blaIMP-6, and blaNDM-5, respectively
+- Supplementary Figure 31: Relationship between replicon type and plasmid size for the complete sequences of plasmids harboring blaIMP-1, blaIMP-6, and blaNDM-5, respectively